 1. Consider seasonality and upcoming holidays

 It’s also important to be aware of holidays that might affect demand for your properties.
-For example, local celebrations, concerts, school holidays, etc. If you know an international music festival is coming to town, you can increase your prices for those dates.
+For example, if you know an international music festival is coming to town, you can increase your prices for those dates.
+The same goes with local celebrations, concerts, and school holidays.

 As well as considering local and national holidays, don’t forget your guests’ calendars.
-For example, if your property is in Spain but most tourists in your area are French, you’ll want to be aware of French national holidays too.
+For example, if your property is in Spain, but you mostly cater to English tourists, you’ll want to be aware of national holidays in the UK.

 2. Look at what competitors are doing